End-to-End Speech Translation with Pre-trained Models and Adapters: UPC at IWSLT 2021: System description

 \section{System description}

 We built an end-to-end ST system, mainly composed of pre-trained modules.
 We couple a Wav2Vec 2.0 encoder \cite{wav2vec2.0} and an mBART decoder \cite{mBART}, following the strategy proposed by \citet{lna}.
 When combining these two models, there is a length discrepancy between the target sentence length and the encoder output.
 For this reason, it is necessary to use a module to shorten the encoder output, which we refer to as the Length Adaptor.
-Additionally, we introduce an Adapter module to extract richer representations from the output of the encoder \cite{adapter}.
+Additionally, we introduce an Adapter module to reduce the gap between the different modalities of the pre-trained models \cite{adapter}.
 A method that \citet{adapter-st} proved to be beneficial for ST models.